 Other unusual winter sports contested were skeleton sleighing behind horses, hunting with horses, skiing behind reindeers, different forms of military sports, car racing, motorcycle racing, ballooning, kick-sled, and pulka racing.

-In 1924, the event held in Chamonix was a success with the participation of 258 athletes from 16 countries competing in five sports: Bobsleigh, Curling, Ice Hockey, Skating, and Nordic Skiing.
+The event held in Chamonix was a success with the participation of 258 athletes from 16 countries competing in five sports: Bobsleigh, Curling, Ice Hockey, Skating, and Nordic Skiing.

 Less than three months after the last Nordic Games, on May 6, 1926, the International Olympic Committee (IOC) decided retroactively to name the 1924 Semaine internationale des sports d’hiver in Chamonix as the I Olympic Winter Games.